biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/compile-hardhat.md

   .example.env
 ```

-The `hardhat.config.js` file is already pre-configured to connect to the Injective EVM Testnet.
+The `hardhat.config.js` file is already pre-configured to connect to the Biyaliquid EVM Testnet.
-All you need to do before proceeding is to provide it with a private key of your Injective Testnet account.
+All you need to do before proceeding is to provide it with a private key of your Biyaliquid Testnet account.

 ```shell
 cp .example.env .env